Managing connectors

 next to the connector name and select Pause.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-To pause a connector, run the command:
+To pause a connector, run this command:

 yc managed-kafka connector pause <connector_name> \